The 5 C’S of Radio Communications in Aviation.

 Predictable costs, with no additional airtime fees like those associated with commercial mobile phone networks.

 Safety and Reliability Capabilities.

-In terms of safety, PMR shines with its heritage in public safety communications and features like prioritisation to clear communications channels during emergencies,
+In terms of safety, DMR (digital mobile radio) shines with its heritage in public safety communications and features like prioritisation to clear communications channels during emergencies,

 dedicated emergency buttons on radios to call for help and man-down and lone-worker features to keep your workforce safe.